Beastrock/5_lang_frequency/README.md

 # 5_lang_frequency
-This script gets the txt file and prints statics about the most frequent words in this text.
+This script gets the txt file and prints statistics about the most frequent words in this text.

 ##launching
 First `pip install -r requirements.txt`